ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 To this end, this document uses the Authorization Information Format (AIF) {{RFC9237}}.
 In particular, it uses and extends the AIF specific data model AIF-OSCORE-GROUPCOMM defined in {{Section 3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 The original definition of the data model AIF-OSCORE-GROUPCOMM specifies a scope as structured in scope entries, which express authorization information for users of an OSCORE group, i.e., actual group members or external signature verifiers.
-In the rest of this section, these are referred to as "user scope entries".
+Hereafter, these are referred to as "user scope entries".

 This document extends the same AIF specific data model AIF-OSCORE-GROUPCOMM as defined below.
 In particular, it defines how the same scope can (also) include scope entries that express authorization information for Administrators of OSCORE groups.
-In the rest of this section, these are referred to as "admin scope entries".
+Hereafter, these are referred to as "admin scope entries", or simply as "scope entries" unless otherwise indicated.

 Like in the original definition of the data model AIF-OSCORE-GROUPCOMM, and with reference to the generic AIF model